pieter/gitx/Documentation/UserManual/text/01-Introduction.markdown

 GitX is made specifically for Mac OS X 10.5 and higher.
 Because it uses features like Garbage Collection, you can't compile it on earlier systems.
-GitX also requires a fairly recent Git -- anything higher than v1.5.3 should do.
+GitX also requires a fairly recent Git -- version 1.5.4 and higher are all supported.

 Contact
 -------